rishitank/auggie-dependabot/README.md

 ## Secrets
 - `GITHUB_TOKEN`: write access token to open PRs (GitHub-provided token is sufficient for same-repo operations)
 - `OPENAI_API_KEY`: required if Auggie performs AI-driven refactors/migrations
+- `AUGMENT_SESSION_AUTH`: required to authenticate Auggie with Augment services.
+Store this value as a repository or organization secret and pass it through in the workflow `secrets` block.

 ## Example .auggie.yml (caller repo)
 ```yaml